ChrisSun06/sokoban-web-app/README.md

   Then you will see your user name

+  If you are the room owner, you will see a button "start" to start the entire game at the bottom, otherwise you will only see a message

-  You will see a list of users that is already in the room, for each user in the list:
+  You will see a list of users that is already in the room, for each user in the list

   If it is you, you will see a button "quit" and clicking it will have you quit the game and redirect you back to lobby

   If it is another user, and if you are the room owner, you can kick the user out of the room by clicking "kick" under that user

-  If you are the room owner, you will see a button "start" to start the entire game

 * After the game starts, you will be directed to the actual game interface